LLMHQ Website UI Spec — Final

 - Keep examples minimal.
 The

-RuntimeLoaderone-liner is the hook.
-Don’t bury it. - Terminal output should look like a real terminal (dark background, monospace, colored output where appropriate)
+load_bundle_content()one-liner is the hook. - Terminal output should look like a real terminal (dark background, monospace, colored output)

 Key Visual Moments

-- The YAML prompt template — readers should immediately recognize this as “oh, this is just a YAML file in my repo”
+- The YAML prompt template — “oh, it’s just a YAML file in my repo”

 - The

-load_bundle()one-liner — the “wow, that’s all?” moment - The attribution output — two versions side by side, tracing to the exact line
+load_bundle_content()one-liner — “that’s all?” - The attribution terminal output — tracing to the exact line

 Language Rules